mg126e/Project_Backend/design/final_reflections.md

 Overall, I feel that I’ve strengthened my design skills in terms of creating a project that is intuitive and smooth for the user to operate.
 I helped leverage logic in the backend and design choices in the frontend to make our features easy to use and accessible from the dashboard.

 # Ananya's Reflection

+I really enjoyed working on the User Testing assignment.
+It was so interesting to see how somebody with zero context about our app naturally reacted to it and explored its functionality from scratch.
+I also enjoyed implementing the Messaging concept in particular, although we initially ran into problems with the concept specification as we were overcomplicating it a bit when trying to fit it in the concept design framework we learnt.

+I also think the implementation went well overall.
+We were able to use Context in a way that helped us identify what could be improved in our concept specifications before re-prompting it.
+We also used agentic coding tools to make the implementations more robust and structured, also allowing us to make more minor changes almost instantaneously which was a huge advantage, particularly when developing the front-end.
+We struggled with the Functional Design assignment the most because a lot of the concepts appeared simple but were actually difficult to flesh out in practice.
+It felt more challenging to translate the high-level ideas into the precise, actionable specifications that were required for accurate implementations than we expected and we had to revise our concept specifications multiple times in the development process.

+Despite this, I think the process ultimately improved our understanding of how important the concept design and structure is when planning the app’s behaviour before any kind of coding begins.
+Going forward, I want to continue improving my ability to write detailed functional specifications.
+I would also love to use the user testing framework outlined here in future apps I work on as I think it was really helpful in identifying points of improvement in the app.

+Overall, I had a challenging but great experience working on this project!
+Collaboration was at the forefront; it was really interesting to see how we could balance working independently and in tandem to create a cohesive app that we are proud of!